 7. Inviting Nepal To Gmail: An Experience

-Dinesh Wagle is also a pioneering blogger who started Nepal’s first blog site.
+I am also a blogger who started what everyone later found out to be Nepal’s first blog site.
 Quite a few national and international media (new and old) have noticed that.

 Not so long ago, many blogs were not unlike LiveJournal diaries: all personality quizzes and LOLs, but the form is versatile, it’s developed, and some bloggers are getting serious.
 Very serious.

 And outside of the West, that change has been fast.
 A good example is given by Dinesh Wagle, who set up Nepal’s United We Blog! resource.

 Nepalese bloggers, journalists defy media clampdown by king -Online Journalism Review

 United We Blog was launched only last October by a group of journalists who write for the Kathmandu Post, Kantipur Daily, and Nepal Weekly.
 The blog’s co-founder Dinesh Wagle, 26, is a gregarious Kantipur Daily reporter who covers technology issues.
 His crusade to get Nepalese journalists to blog has made him a leading figure in the nascent Nepalese blogosphere, and United We Blog has gone from a personal forum to a much more politically charged outlet.

 Journo, blogger, activist: An ‘uneasy combination’ in some parts, says Nepalese blogger– OJR